 Box-to-box redundancy on the ASR platform supports full stateful switchover of calls.
 This means the media (RTP) and signaling information of the calls is preserved.

-Switchovers occurring in real environments where there is a constant mixture calls in transient (call setup or being modified) and established state, there will always be a certain number of calls dropped during a failover.
+Switchovers occurring in real environments where there is a constant mixture of calls in transient (call setup or being modified) and established state, there will always be a certain number of calls dropped during a failover.

 Follow the procedure below to force a manual switchover to check that the configuration and operation is correct.